PierpaoloLucarelli/BigDataClass/lab2/README.md

 | 7.5 | 13 | 11.0 | 1.38 |

 As can be observed in the table, we were able to get the most cost efficient result by using 18 slave nodes, costing us only $1.37 in 8 minutes.
-If we compare this with our most expenisve run where we used 20 nodes (on demand) of the c4.8xlarge cluster we can see a reduction of cost of **~75%** going from $5.6 to $1.37.
+If we compare this with our most expenisve run where we used 20 nodes (on demand) of the c4.8xlarge cluster we can see a reduction of cost of **~75%** going from
+$5.6 to $1.37.

 | Scenario | Slaves | Time (minutes) | Cost (Dollars) |
 | ------ | ------ | ------ | ------ |
 | On demand c4.8xlarge | 20 | 8.6 | 5.6 |

 By reducing the number of slave nodes, we also managed to increase the average load of the cluster by ~12% (from 500 to 560).
+Also, the average utilization of the cluster went from 43% (20 slave nodes) to 52% (15 slave nodes).
+Although this must be taken as a grain of salt, it could imply that we are better using the resources that are available.

 ![comparing scenario 4 to 7.2](https://i.imgur.com/lDUeQTl.png)